llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * nesting (other than `loop` directives within `loop` directives or within `parallel` directives)
     * non-scalars in `reduction` clauses
+    * subarrays specifying non-contiguous blocks in dynamic multidimensional arrays
+    * subarrays in `firstprivate`, `private`, and `reduction` clauses
+    * subarrays with no `:` and one integer (syntactically an array subscript)
 * `loop` directive:
     * outside a `parallel` directive
     * `gang`, `worker`, and `vector` clause arguments